jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 This book introduces Techvolution, a new philosophy combining Progressivism and Conservatism into an updated and improved package.
 Techvolution generates wealth easily and distributes it fairly by putting the incredible wealth-generating power of Internet Age technology into each person's hands.

 Only a new philosophy rises above the increasing Conservative and Progressives hatred.
-By removing the cobwebs of their long history, we can remind everyone that feeling hate and placing blame for our problems doesn't change our fate.
+By removing the cobwebs of their long history, we can remind everyone that feeling hate for past sins and placing blame for current troubles doesn't change our fate.
 We are creatures in Nature, and as it does for all species, Life demands we evolve new and improved adaptations to solve our problems.

-We either innovate a new Internet Age society proactively under the direction of Techvolution's new way of thinking or, after many depressions, wars, and revolutions, gradually teach us the lessons reason wasn't able to.
+We either innovate a Internet Age society proactively under the direction of Techvolution's new way of thinking or, after many depressions, wars, and revolutions, gradually teach us the lessons reason wasn't able to.

 ## Dedication